 Most gynecologists suggest starting a mild walk from the first trimester itself.
 It is good to start with 15-20 minutes a day and that can be increased to an hour of mild walking.
 You can check with your gynecologist or midwife if you are doubtful about walking while being pregnant.

 So let’s discuss a few aspects of walking while being an expectant mother.

 1. Helps You Maintain Fitness

 Walking regularly helps you be fit during pregnancy.
 It avoids excessive weight gain and lets you have a lean body even after the delivery.
 It also helps you to stay away from Gestational Diabetes by maintaining blood sugar levels.

 2. Keeps The Baby Healthy

-Walking regularly and at an ideal pace helps you keep the fetus healthy and manages an appropriate growth of the baby.
-It keeps the baby away from the health ailments.
+Walking regularly and at an ideal pace helps you keep the fetus healthy and manages the appropriate growth of the baby.
+It keeps the baby away from health ailments.